Before You Start Planting Grass Seed

 The major cool-season varieties are Kentucky bluegrass, fine fescue, tall fescue and ryegrass.
 See our article to learn when to seed and fertilize cool-season turfgrasses.
 For excellent results, keep in mind that cool-season grasses:

-- Are seeded mid-August through mid-October, depending on specific location and weather patterns
+- Are seeded mid-August through mid-October, depending on your specific location and weather patterns

 - Thrive in regions where winter temperatures reach below freezing